ajakaja/ajakaja.github.io/_notes/xml.md

 }
 ```

-(Thought if you ask me it's really just that one of `Copy`'s arguments is a string, while the other is an structure, and you have to nest structure declarations in XML, so the _actual_ version should be:
+(Thought if you ask me it's really just that one of `Copy`'s arguments is a string, while the other is a `fileset` structure, and you have to nest structure declarations, so the _actual_ version should be:

 ```java
 copy("../new/dir", fileset("src_dir"));